Each visitor to your e-commerce site is a potential customer. Their every interaction from the homepage to checkout will determine if you make a sale.

 To learn about how to use countdown timers in emails, click below:

 If you have any videos that can up conversions, make sure to implement them.
-This goes for product features, tutorials, unboxing, interviews, (customer) reviews—anything that can make someone feel more enticed to convert.
+This goes for product features, tutorials, unboxings, interviews, (customer) reviews—anything that can make someone feel more enticed to convert.

 To learn about the different types of featured snippets and how to implement them, head over to this guide by Ahrefs.

-It’s normal that people have questions before they commit to something, and the easiest way to solve someone’s doubt is to tackle it heads on.
+It’s normal that people have questions before they commit to something, and the easiest way to solve someone’s doubt is to tackle it head-on.
 Hence, FAQs.

 Many websites have a section where the most frequently asked questions are answered.
 To create an FAQ, first identify the questions that people have by looking at support tickets, survey responses, keyword reports, or any other reports that offer customer insights.

 Most FAQ pages use a content element where people can click on a question to reveal the answer, keeping things clean and organized.
-It’s good practice to also add support links or contact information, in case someone’s question wasn’t answered.
+This 2022 study by Power Reviews found that there was a staggering 177.2% increase in conversions among consumers who interacted with FAQs on product pages.
+It’s also good practice to also add support links or contact information, in case someone’s question wasn’t answered.

 If you’re running paid advertisements, a great way to increase e-commerce conversions is by checking the landing page that’s connected to each ad.
 Low conversion rates (but good click rates) can indicate that people expected something else once clicking on the ad.